Jeffrey58002/Curriculum-Vitae-Projects/README.md

 # This a project showcases for applicant Chia-Wei Lee
-Note that this branch only showcase the main code and not the entire project.
+Note that this branch only showcase the main code but not the entire project.